On Being Expelled from Peterson Academy – Part 2

 He was on tour.

-It seemed reasonable to assume that he was too busy to have seen anything that had happened on Peterson Academy recently.
+It seemed reasonable to assume that he was too busy to have seen anything on Peterson Academy recently.

 So, we decided that it would be worth trying to write to him.